dmaulikr/RecipePuppy/README.md

-# RecipeFinder
+# RecipePuppy

-A recipe finder app using the [RecipePuppy API](http://www.recipepuppy.com/about/api/).
+An app using the [RecipePuppy API](http://www.recipepuppy.com/about/api/).

 ## Notes